swannodette/swannodette.github.com/_posts/2013-02-08-the-simply-typed-lambda-calculus-in-20-lines-redux.md

 done, we will also have a **type inferencer** as well as **term inhabitation**.
 Don't worry if you don't know what these words mean yet, we'll get to them.
-If you've ever seen Dan & Will do one of their presentation on miniKanren these posts will cover similar territory but at a much slower pace.
+If you've ever seen Dan & Will do one of their presentations on miniKanren these posts will cover similar territory but at a much slower pace.

 What follows are the typing rules for the simply typed lambda